santacsj/basicassembler64/README.md

 `!defm <macroname>`
 : start macro definition, should be on its own line, single level only

-`?n`
+`?a`
-: inside macro definition, where n is [0-9], reference argument number 0 to 9
+: inside macro definition, where a is [0-9], reference argument number 0 to 9

 `!endm`
 : end macro definition, should be on its own line